Devsh-Graphics-Programming/Nabla/README.md

 s
 We would also be happy to sponsor your master thesis as long as:
 - You are an above average student with an interest in Graphics
-- It will be written in English
+- It will be written in Englishs
 - It will produce contributions to Nabla which we can license under Apache 2.0

 ## (Hire Us) Contracting